tonethar/IGME-330-Master/notes/HW-ajax-2.md

 - The video walkthrough for this assignment is here -->
 - We will build on what we did last time by modifying our plain-text loading code to instead download and parse a CSV ("**C**omma **S**eparated **V**alues") file
+- CSV is a very popular data format that is easily exported from spreadsheet applications such as Excel.
+CSV is the primary data format for sharing scientific data that will analyzed and/or visualized

 <hr>